Serotonin: Analytical chemistry

-History and etymology
+History & etymology

 It had been known to physiologists for over a century that a vasoconstrictor material appears in serum when blood was allowed to clot.
 In 1935, Italian Vittorio Erspamer, working in Pavia, showed an extract from enterochromaffin cells made intestines contract.
 Some believed it contained adrenaline, but two years later, Erspamer was able to show it was a previously unknown amine, which he named "enteramine".
 In 1948, Maurice M. Rapport, Arda Green, and Irvine Page of the Cleveland Clinic discovered a vasoconstrictor substance in blood serum, and since it was a serum agent affecting vascular tone, they named it serotonin.

 In 1952, enteramine was shown to be the same substance as serotonin, and as the broad range of physiological roles was elucidated, the abbreviation 5-HT of the proper chemical name 5-hydroxytryptamine became the preferred name in the pharmacological field.
 Synonyms of serotonin include: 5-hydroxytriptamine, enteramine, substance DS, and 3-(β-aminoethyl)-5-hydroxyindole.
 In 1953, Betty Twarog and Page discovered serotonin in the central nervous system.
 Page regarded Erspamer's work on Octopus vulgaris, Discoglossus pictus, Hexaplex trunculus, Bolinus brandaris, Sepia, Mytilus, and Ostrea as valid and fundamental to understanding this newly identified substance, but regarded his earlier results in various models – especially those from rat blood – to be too confounded by the presence of other bioactive chemicals, including some other vasoactives.

-Effects in humans
+Therapeutic effects

 Serotonin, given orally at a dose of 100 mg, produced effects in humans including blood pressure changes, abdominal cramps, muscle aches, and a feeling of sedation.
 In contrast to psychedelic drugs like LSD, no hallucinogenic effects were reported.
 In other studies, serotonin, at low intravenous doses of 2 to 6 mg, had no effects on electroencephalogram (EEG) readings in humans.
 In accordance with the preceding findings, it has been stated that administration of serotonin in humans produces no psychoactive effects that cannot be attributed to anxiety by its profound peripheral adverse effects including circulatory disturbance, other autonomic effects, and vomiting.
-Intracerebroventricular injection of serotonin has been studied in patient with severe psychiatric conditions, but little information about its psychoactive effects is provided.
+Intracerebroventricular injection of serotonin has been studied in patients with severe psychiatric conditions, but little information about its psychoactive effects is provided.

 It is thought that exogenous serotonin is too hydrophilic to cross the blood–brain barrier and has too poor of metabolic stability due to rapid metabolism by monoamine oxidase (MAO) such that it cannot produce drug-like central effects in humans with peripheral administration.
 However, close analogues of serotonin that are more lipophilic and metabolically stable, like bufotenin (N,N-dimethylserotonin), 5-MeO-DMT (N,N,O-trimethylserotonin), and 5-MeO-AMT (α,O-dimethylserotonin), among many others, are active and produce pronounced centrally mediated effects in humans.
 These drugs are non-selective serotonin receptor agonists like serotonin and are serotonergic psychedelics due to activation of the serotonin 5-HT_{2A} receptor. α-Methylserotonin is well-studied in preclinical research, but is not known to have been tested in humans.